suncoast-devs/handbook/lessons/career-looking/interviews.md

         <li><a href="https://www.thebalancecareers.com/job-offer-thank-you-letter-sample-2063974">Job Offer Thank You Letter and Email Samples</a></li>
       </ul>
     </li>
-    <li>Be honest about other interviews/ deadlines
+    <li>Be honest about other interviews/deadlines
       <ul>
         <li>If you have another offer or expect one to come in, be honest about it.</li>
-        <li>It is ok to ask for some time to consider your options, be sure to confirm exactly how long you do have</li>
+        <li>It is ok to ask for some time to consider your options, be sure to confirm exactly how long you do have.</li>
       </ul>
     </li>
     <li>Negotiate respectfully